But that’s not what he finds when he looks outside.

 Additional information on the Death Certificate was personal information about June Maria Rios, ancillary to her death.

 I took a deep breath and let it out slowly.
 Fortunately, the immediate cause of death on line 107A was listed as drowning and not as murder.
 Line 112 lists the possibility of an unknown drug injected by an unknown person or persons that could not have been self-injected by June Rios.
 Line 113 states there was no certainty that such an injection led to her death.

 Line 12 listed June Rios’ marital status as widowed.
 So much for Ted Loaming claiming they’d been married.

 So, I had what I needed to tell Adam.
 He was an intelligent kid.
 He’d probably ask what lines 112 and 113 mean when he studied the detailed death certificate.
-I’d tell him what the information on those lines — and any other lines he’d ask about — meant.
+I’d tell him what the information on those lines meant — and on any other lines he’d ask about.

 The coroner had included a cover letter listing that twenty-five certified copies of the Death Certificate for June Maria Rios were sent to me, and four certified copies were sent to Judge Philip Campbell at the address the court clerk had given me supporting my Non-Related Legal Guardianship for Adam.